Blue-Rocket/BlueRocketFuelCore/BRFCore/Pods/BRLocalize/README.md

-# BRLocalizable
+# BRLocalize

-**BRLocalizable** provides a way to store localized strings in a hierarchical JSON file and then have placeholder strings in NIB files automatically replaced by their localized value.
+**BRLocalize** provides a way to store localized strings in a hierarchical JSON file and then have placeholder strings in NIB files automatically replaced by their localized value.

 Here's an example JSON strings file, `json.strings`: